vault27/Foundation/switching.md

 - Different a little bit on different vendors

 ## Port Channel
+Port-channels provide three important benefits:
+- Redundancy.
+If one of the member interfaces fails, traffic is redirected over the remaining links.
+- Bandwidth.
+Increase in transmission capacity due to bundling multiple interfaces together.
+All interfaces are active transmission channels.
+- Spanning Tree.
+Port-channels are seen as a single interface by Spanning-Tree protocols

+### Concepts
 - "EtherChannel" or "Link Aggregation" is the particular technology that allows you to bundle several links between two devices and use them simultaneously as a single interface.
 The "Port-channel" is the name of this virtual interface in IOS
 - Port-Channel=Etherchannel=Link Aggregation
 - It may be Layer 2 or Layer 3